-The land on which the Organization's facilities are situated was contributed by the State of Florida under a zero value, 46-year lease agreement expiring in 2047, for the construction of an administration building.
-In-kind rent expense for each of the years ended December 31, 2023 and 2022 was approximately \$16,000.
+The land on which the Organization's facilities are situated was contributed by the State of Florida with no rent payments and a 46-year lease agreement expiring in 2047, for the construction of an administration building.
+The fair value of rent for each of the years ended December 31, 2024 and 2023 was approximately \$16,000.
 In the event that the Organization ceases to use the property for its original intent as stated in the lease, the land and building would revert back to the donor.
 Gifted leasehold interest represents the present value of the aggregate fair rental value of the land lease, which approximates the fair value of the land at lease inception.